- Yale University, B.A. (cum laude), Comparative Literature/Ethics, Politics & Economics

 - Editor, Stanford Law Review

 Ms. Srinivasan tries high-stakes cases for plaintiffs and defendants in courtrooms across the country.
-A partner in the Los Angeles office and a member of the firm’s Executive Committee, she has secured significant victories for her clients in antitrust, patent, unfair competition, trade secret, copyright, class action, and other disputes.
+A partner in the Los Angeles office and a member of the firm’s Executive Committee, she has secured significant victories for her clients in antitrust, patent, trade secret, copyright, class action, and other disputes.